 It was really inspiring to see how Autism NZ works with so little in terms of funding to make such a big difference in people’s lives.
 The fantastic education programs and outreach coordination give vital information and help people and their families to connect with others and to find supports.

 After two weeks travelling across New Zealand on exchange with Autism NZ, one of my reflections was that the daily challenges, the constant stress of advocating for loved ones, the grief, the frustration as well as the triumphs and joys were universal and had little to do with governments and how much funding there is.

 Those who could receive therapy and other supports highly valued them.
-The services gave them strategies, advice and confidence, as well invaluable emotional support.
-In Perth we have more funding and access to services, but having the right information and good caring people is so important for getting through the difficult times and for celebrating the good times.
+The services gave them strategies, advice and confidence, as well as invaluable emotional support.
+In Perth, we have more funding and access to services, but having the right information and good caring people is so important for getting through the difficult times and for celebrating the good times.